If you have a strong opinion about a topic, knowing how to write an editorial essay can help you land more media coverage.

 Editorials perform very well online.
 These days, readers don’t always want information alone.
 They also want interpretation or analysis, whether that be through a newspaper article, a thesis statement, a newsletter, or an opinionated news story.
 Editorials are powerful, but they are also often biased.

-Many media outlets bring in opinion columnists to offer unique perspectives on a regular basis.
+Many media outlets rotate in opinion columnists to offer unique perspectives on a regular basis.
 Here’s a screenshot from The Washington Post opinion page; the paper has over 80 opinion columnists, who write regularly about topics like policy, health, and climate change.

 Large media publications usually have a separate section for opinion and commentary.